 - Catalyst System Efficiency below Threshold: The oxygen sensor after the catalytic converter is detecting that the converter is not working as efficiently as it should be (according to specs).
 You will likely not even notice any drivability problems though your vehicle may have anything from an oxygen sensor not reading (functioning) properly to a damaged exhaust manifold or a bad catalytic converter.

 And these are just a few of the hundreds of codes, causes, and symptoms.
 Each has multiple fixes.
 So come by today for a Free Check Engine Light Check.

 When the light comes on, turn to AAMCO to check it out and get the repairs you need to get back on the road – lights out and worry-free!

 Thousands of drivers across the US, Canada, and Puerto Rico trust AAMCO when their Check Engine light comes on.
 So our experts put together this quick guide to help you understand that mysterious glowing light!

 What is my CHECK ENGINE or SERVICE ENGINE SOON light?

-All modern vehicles are equipped with an onboard computer diagnostic system (OBDII) that constantly monitors your vehicle’s major operating systems and most importantly the power-train (engine and transmission).
-The main purpose of monitoring these systems is to insure that the vehicle is operating at top efficiency with the lowest possible emissions.
+All modern vehicles are equipped with an onboard computer diagnostic system (OBDII) that constantly monitors your vehicle’s major operating systems and most importantly the power train (engine and transmission).
+The main purpose of monitoring these systems is to ensure that the vehicle is operating at top efficiency with the lowest possible emissions.